Concordium/concordium.github.io/source/shared/net/desktop-wallet/add-delegation.rst

 #.
 Go to **Accounts** and select the account on which you want to delegate funds.

 #.
-Click **Change view** then select **Add Delegation**.
+Click **More options** then select **Register as a delegator**.

 #.
-Enter the amount that you want to delegate, choose whether rewards should be redelegated or not, and enter enter the baker ID of a baker pool to delegate to or select passive delegation if you prefer that.
+Select your target (a baker pool or passive delegation).
+Click **Continue**.
+Enter the amount that you want to delegate and choose whether rewards should be redelegated or not.
 Click **Continue**.

 #.
 A message says **Waiting for device.
 Please connect your Ledger**.
 Connect the Ledger device to the computer and enter your PIN on the Ledger device.

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and select **Submit**.

 #.
 On the Ledger device, a message says **Review transaction**.
 Verify that the sender account is correct and navigate to the right.
-The Ledger device says **Something related to delegation** and then the amount you're going to update the stake to.
-Navigate to the right.
+Verify that the Ledger shows the correct amount to delegate and navigate to the right.
+Verify that the restake preference is correct and navigate to the right.
+Verify that the delegation target is correct and navigate to the right.

 #.
 The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger device says **Concordium is ready**.